techarkit/Linux_guides/README.md

 # Linux For Beginners

-A Red Hat Certified System Administrator (RHCSA) is able to perform the following tasks
+A Red Hat Certified System Administrator (RHCSA) is able to perform the following tasks  :simple_smile:

 * Understand and use essential tools for handling files, directories, command-line environments, and documentation